winglang/ocix/ocix/resources/bucket.md

 inflight publicUrl(key: str): str
 ```

-Returns a url to the given file.
+Return a public URL to the given bucket object.

 ###### Parameters <a id="Bucket.publicUrl.parameters"></a>